Political Studies Program

 Foundation for Defense of Democracies, Brookings Institution, Fulbright Grantee, University of Durham (UK)

-Pomona College
+Pomona College | Durham University

-Alexandra (“Zan”) Gutowski has traveled throughout the Middle East, honing her Arabic language skills, by way of scholarships from the Fulbright Program and the Department of Defense.
+Alexandra (“Zan”) Jackson has traveled throughout the Middle East, honing her Arabic language skills, by way of scholarships from the Fulbright Program and the Department of Defense.
 An alumna of the War Studies Program and Advanced Institutes, Zan has worked for the Foundation for Defense of Democracies.

 One of my professors at Pomona, former Ambassador Cameron Munter, was teaching a course on international crises.
 He recommended that I apply to the War Studies Program.
 Following up on my experience at War Studies with “Lessons of the Iraq War” was simply phenomenal.
 I don’t think I’ve ever been in a course where I learned so much so quickly or been with such committed peers.